mvdzel/dummy-fhir-ig/input/pagecontent/index.md

 #### OpenEHR Profile Views

-To get "OpenEHR View" and "ADL" tabs in "Formal Views of Profile Content" you need to use a template that is based on fhir2.base.template.
+To get "OpenEHR View" and "ADL" tabs in "Formal Views of Profile Content" you need to use a template that is based on `fhir2.base.template`.

-#### EView
+#### EViews of all Profiles

 * See intro of [Patient EView](StructureDefinition-Patient.html)